Two-parameter families of matrix product operator integrals of motion in Heisenberg spin chains: Preliminaries

 Row and column dimensions of such matrices are called \emph{bond dimensions}, in the described case they equal $4$.
 Multiplication of two operator matrices is defined as the usual matrix multiplication and the trace $\Tr$ is a sum of diagonal entries.
+Note that operator matrices $\mathcal{A}_j$ can be multiplied by scalars, such renormalizations are physically irrelevant.
 Because I consider translationally invariant models, the operator matrix $\mathcal{A}_j$ remains constant over all sites $j$.
-Later in text I might leave lower index and write $\mathcal{A}$ for visual clarity.
+Later in text I will leave lower index and write $\mathcal{A}$ for visual clarity.

-It is customary and illustrative to depict operator matrices $\mathcal{A}$ as \emph{tensor diagrams} \cite{Cuiper_2026}
+It is customary and illustrative to depict operator matrices $\mathcal{A}$ as \emph{tensor diagrams} \cite{Orus_2014,Biamonte_2020,Cuiper_2026}

 where vertical lines represent \emph{physical indices} $n,m$ and horizontal lines represent \emph{virtual indices} $\alpha,\beta$.
 Connecting lines between diagrams corresponds to contracting the tensor index.
 The tensor diagram of the matrix product operator $\mathcal{M}$ with periodic boundary conditions reads